suryaanshah/Selling-the-wheel-AI-game/README.md

 # Selling the Wheel AI Game
-A text-based AI game about selling inspired from Selling the wheel book using HackClub's Orpheus.
+A text-based AI game about selling inspired from `Selling the Wheel` book using `HackClub's Orpheus`.

-Use this game to practice your selling skills and learn new sales strategies.
+Use this game to practice your selling skills and learn new sales strategies!

 # Description - The story
 When a brand-new technology is created (for example when the wheel was invented) it goes through four phases: birth, fast-growth, incremental-growth, maturity.